Veronica 'Jeniffer' Mukhwana

 NIGH Council of Advisors / Kiswahili Language Advisor

-Primary School Teacher, Lay-Midwife, PSW
+Primary School Teacher, Lay-Midwife, PTA/OTA, PSW

 NIGH Council of Advisors / Kiswahili Language Advisor

-Primary School Teacher, Lay-Midwife, PSW
+Primary School Teacher, Lay-Midwife, PTA/OTA, PSW

 Veronica ‘Jeniffer’ Mukhwana qualified as a Ugandan Primary School Teacher in 1988 and worked with the Government Aided Primary School called Kalinabiri Primary School in Nakawa Division for 12 Years.
-She then voluntarily left this career to become more involved in Vocational Education & Community Health work supporting young girls and women in their reproductive health care, self-help projects and entrepreneurship skills.
-These skills included a wide-range of learning needs to address Uganda’s major livelihood issues of poverty, domestic violence, and personal health at the household level.

-Now living In Canada, Jeniffer has extended her several skills by training and certiiying as a Personal Support Worker — specializing in care of the elderly.
-Jeniffer first connected with NIGH’s team at the Caux Conference Centre in Switzerland where she was focused on using education approaches to cross-cultural understanding between religious groups, particularly between Christians and Muslims.
-She has since collaborated with NIGH on a number of projects and her Lay-Midwifery work has been featured as a story about achieving the UN Sustainable Development Goals (SDGs) and fighting malaria in Uganda.
+As an exemplary 'citizen activist', she has since collaborated with NIGH on a number of projects and her Lay-Midwifery work has been featured as a story about achieving the UN Sustainable Development Goals (SDGs) and fighting malaria in Uganda.

 .

-Now living In Canada, Jeniffer has extended her several skills by training and certiiying as a Personal Support Worker — specializing in care of the elderly.
-Jeniffer first connected with NIGH’s team at the Caux Conference Centre in Switzerland where she was focused on using education approaches to cross-cultural understanding between religious groups, particularly between Christians and Muslims.
-She has since collaborated with NIGH on a number of projects and her Lay-Midwifery work has been featured as a story about achieving the UN Sustainable Development Goals (SDGs) and fighting malaria in Uganda.
+As an exemplary 'citizen activist', she has since collaborated with NIGH on a number of projects and her Lay-Midwifery work has been featured as a story about achieving the UN Sustainable Development Goals (SDGs) and fighting malaria in Uganda.

 .